The Reason for the Season

 “So where are the shepherds?” he asked.
 “Is the angel about to appear?”

-“What about the angel?”
+“They weren’t here?”
 Joe said.
-“So wait, did that not really happen?”
+“But the angel came and… so wait, did that not really happen?”

 He saw Yeshua smile in the moonlight.
 “It happened right here, Joe.
 Three summers ago.
 This hillside lit up like it was daytime.
-Shepherds heard the message of the angels and went to Bethlehem and saw the child they had been told about.
+Angels brought the message to the shepherds.
+They went to Bethlehem and saw the child just as they had been told.
 But it didn’t happen on this day, this year.”

 The man pointed off toward the hills.
 “He’s got the same name as me,” he said.
 “It’s not an uncommon name.
 The family stayed there until just a short time ago.
 Now he’s in Egypt.”

-Joe nodded and felt the cold go through his jacket.
+Joe nodded and pulled on his jacket.
 “Why did you bring me here then?”

 “Besides it’s what you asked?”
 Yeshua said.
 “You need to know the reason for the season.
 Let’s start by erasing some things.
 There are a lot of legends surrounding the story of our Savior’s birth.
 This would be December 25th, year zero.
 But it’s not his birthday.
 And it’s still early in the story.
 The Good News has barely started to spread.”